Updated: November 2025

 Economic Benefits of Anaerobic Digestion

 Aside from numerous environmental benefits, there are several economic benefits associated with utilizing anaerobic digestion technologies.
-For wastewater treatment facilities that are incorporating food waste into anaerobic digesters, they experience two-fold savings through the reduction of energy costs via onsite power production, as well as through the receipt of tipping fees for accepting the food waste from food processing companies.
+For wastewater treatment or sewage facilities that are incorporating food waste into anaerobic digesters, they experience two-fold savings through the reduction of energy costs via onsite power production, as well as through the receipt of tipping fees for accepting the food waste from food processing companies.
 Food and beverage processing facilities can leverage the same benefits on site, but the introduction of food waste into wastewater treatment facilities has become increasingly popular in recent years.

-The construction and operation of digesters at creates local job opportunities and increases local tax revenue, presenting opportunities in several forms.
+The construction and operation of digesters creates local job opportunities and increases local tax revenue, presenting opportunities in several forms.
 Digesters create opportunities for:

 - Local contractors specializing in site work, concrete, plumbing, electrical, permitting and engineering during the planning and construction phase of the operations.